-This Gashira class Tosei Yoroi features a horizontal plated, “tub sided”, 2-section chest design, joined together with a hinge, making it a “clam shell” style of armor.
-This style of do has horizontal, over-lapping plates that are riveted together (or countersunk for a smoother finish).
-This creates a strong, shock absorbing, layered do which is more economical, comfortable, less maintenance and more reliable in battle than any of the previous designs.
+This Gashira class Tosei Yoroi features a horizontal plated okegawa, “tub sided”, ni-mai (2-section) chest design, joined together with a hinge, making it a “clam shell” style of armor.
+This style of Do has horizontal, overlapping plates which are riveted together (or countersunk for a smoother finish).
+This creates a strong, shock absorbing, layered Do which is more economical, comfortable, less maintenance and more reliable in battle than any of the previous designs.
 This is why the Okegawa yoroi had become the most common style of armor used by all levels of samurai and their ashigaru (foot soldiers) during the 16 century.

 We offer a variety of options to change the style of the helmet (kabuto), mask (menpo) and shins (suneate).
 We offer the ability to customize it however you like, including paints, laces, material and leather in multiple colors and styles.The full name for this particular traditional do is: “Tosei Yokohagi Okegawa Ni-Mai-Do”.

 Features: This yoroi features Gashira Class quality crafting.

 - Variation of paint, high quality cotton odoshi colors and traditional features.

 |Our skilled katchû-shi (armorers) at the Iron Mountain Armory will need at least 4 to 6 weeks, depending on options selected, and other scheduled orders, for the custom handcrafting of your samurai armor set.|